 Regardless of the topic, the Voices Insiders all pass along encouragement to other voice actors through their ability to share openly and authentically on topics so closely related to the career of voice over.
 If you’ve missed any editions of the Voices Insiders this year, here is a roundup for you!

-How the Voices Insiders Program Will Grow with the Voice Over Community
+How the Voices Insiders Program Will Grow with the Voice Acting Community

 Being a Voices Insider means being a stakeholder in the types of topics about which we converse.
 This month’s survey brought to light the topics the Voices Insiders want to touch on next year as well as the topics they want to revisit.

 We always look at a voice actor as a professional on a three-legged stool— one leg of artistic expression, one leg of technical skills, and one leg of business savvy.
 You can expect that next year’s Voices Insiders program will build on those three areas:

 - More hands-on tips for marketing yourself as a voice actor through social media to potential clients and not just other voice actors (although we’re huge proponents of the collective love within the VO community).

 - Digging deep into quoting and pricing your voice over jobs.
 We’ll look into the characteristics of a voice actor and the components of a job to understand how different experience levels and different specialities within the industry quote for jobs.

 - The different business management strategies the Voices Insiders use to manage the many facets of their voice over businesses—managing a book of clients and outreach activities, keeping track of invoices and renewals, and more.